hilton/hilton.github.com/blog/_posts/2016-05-09-10-reasons-to-quit.md

 Programmers like to use fancy technology to solve hard problems.
 After all, [motivation](http://www.danpink.com/books/drive/) requires an element of technical mastery.
-Of course, fashion drives a lot of software architecture, and programmers want to think they’re learning up-to-date technology, rather than last decades langages, platforms, frameworks and libraries.
+Of course, fashion drives a lot of software architecture, and programmers want to think they’re learning up-to-date technology, rather than last the decade’s languages, platforms, frameworks and libraries.

 **3. Tools & equipment - the best money can buy**